 What does the scheme look like?

-The mentoring scheme typically runs from August to November in a given year.
+The mentoring scheme typically runs from May to November each year.
 During this time, we expect mentoring pairs to meet once a month (4 meetings) for about an hour via Skype (or a similar video conferencing app) to discuss a particular issue or topic identified by the mentee.
 We have a list of suggested topics including combining work and family, returning to work, changing career paths, writing a manuscript and developing a career outside academia (please see the sign up form for full list of topics).
 The first session will be around setting goals and expectations and planning for the remaining three sessions.
 We hope many of the pairs will then be able to meet at our annual conference(although participants are not required to attend the conference).
 Many societies choose to have mentoring programmes for underrepresented minorities but we hope to provide this opportunity for all member early career ecologists (see definition below) as a way of fostering a culture of mentoring amongst ecologists.

 The core values of effective mentoring relationships are:

 Manaakitanga – cherishing and enhancing the mana of others.

 Whanaungatanga – acknowledging and building relationships.